Rex Ryan: 2016 season

-On January 10, 2016, it was announced that Ryan had hired his twin brother.
-Rob, to the Bills coaching staff.
+On January 10, 2016, it was announced that Ryan had hired his twin brother, Rob, to the Bills coaching staff.
 Rob served as an assistant head coach and also worked with the defense.
 Three days later, Ryan hired former NFL standout Ed Reed to be an assistant defensive backs coach.

 The Bills opened the 2016 season with a 13–7 loss against the Baltimore Ravens.
 On September 16, 2016, less than 24 hours after losing 37–31 to the Jets in their home opener and falling to 0–2, Ryan fired offensive coordinator Greg Roman and promoted running backs coach Anthony Lynn to offensive coordinator.

 On December 27, after a Christmas Eve loss to the Miami Dolphins in Week 16 that eliminated the team from playoff contention, Ryan was relieved of his duties as head coach, and offensive coordinator Anthony Lynn was named as interim head coach for the final game of the season.
 Rob Ryan was dismissed as well.
 Many players were unable to thrive under Ryan's defensive scheme, which was described as complicated.
 The Bills' defense finished the 2016 season 15th in points allowed and 24th in rushing yards allowed.
 Following the season, Ryan went on a profane tirade against the team for allegedly quitting on him.

 Ryan was replaced on a full-time basis by Sean McDermott in Buffalo, who proceeded to lead the Bills to the postseason in his first season in 2017.

 Television career

-Following his dismissal season with the Bills In 2016, Ryan signed an agreement with ESPN to provide analysis for the network's Super Bowl LI pregame and postgame shows.
+Following his dismissal by the Bills In 2016, Ryan signed an agreement with ESPN to provide analysis for the network's Super Bowl LI pregame and postgame shows.
 The one-game agreement, in which ESPN beat out game rightsholder Fox (as well as CBS and NFL Network), left the possibility open for Ryan to continue with ESPN through the 2017 season.
 In April, it was announced that Ryan would officially join ESPN's Sunday NFL Countdown as an analyst.
 In 2022, Ryan competed on the thirty-fourth season of the CBS reality competition show The Amazing Race, where he was eliminated in the second leg.